Thanks for your interest in learning more about me and this site.

 Here are some quick facts about me:

 - I got into $10K of credit card debt while in college and in the years after graduating.
 I dug myself out by getting real with myself about my depression and low self-esteem.

 - I blew $30K foolishly modifying a car because I thought it was a cool thing to do.

-- I bought too much of a house at the peak of the housing bubble and ended up selling for a loss of$25,000.
+- I bought a house at the peak of the housing bubble and ended up selling for a loss of $25,000.
 In fact, my lender went bankrupt on the day I was to close.
 My realtor found another lender and I closed a week later.

-- I grew my net worth to over $700K by saving and investing consistently (even in down markets).
+- My wife and I grew our net worth to over $700K by saving and investing consistently (even in down markets).

-- My wife and I are planning to retire by age 50.
+- My wife and I are planning to retire early with our goal by age 50.